Free Fibro Therapy Courses

 Where are the courses held?

-Each programme takes place on every Thursday from 11:15 am to 13:30 pm at Petersham Community Hall – Grasmere Road – Long Eaton NG10 4DZ during each course date.
+The course takes place on every Tuesday from 11:00 am to 1:00 pm at Petersham Community Hall – Grasmere Road – Long Eaton NG10 4DZ during each course date.

 12 Week Course Dates